 Keiser University’s Bachelor of Science in Imaging Sciences program provides students with the advanced knowledge and management skills essential to employing innovative technologies in a variety of medical imaging and therapeutic professions.
 The Imaging Sciences program offers technologists advanced coursework leading to completion of a bachelor’s degree and at least partial fulfillment of post-primary certification eligibility requirements.

-Students may choose from concentrations in Imaging Administration or Clinical Imaging depending upon the student’s area of interest and career pathway.
+Students may choose from concentrations in Imaging Administration or Clinical Imaging, depending on their interests and career plans.

 Concentration availability may vary by campus.

-Graduates from the Bachelor of Science in Imaging Sciences degree program may work in settings such as:
+Graduates with a Bachelor of Science in Imaging Sciences may work in a variety of settings, including: